Nonye2K3/chia/Beginners-Guide.md

 Bitcoin on the other hand- goes to a winning computer—and it stops and does all the transactions—using a lot of electricity and computer resources.
 Here is the green part of the Chia network.
 No more 1000 computers to process 1 transaction.

-**How Plots are created and steps it goes thru**

-Creating a plot is time consuming.
-Average 10-20 hours.
-Here are the approx. 7 steps/ tables are created to create a plot.
-Table 1 is quickly created within 2 minutes.

-On table 2 you will start to see it create the buckets.
-Most of the programmers are telling us to select 128 buckets as it uses the least amount of ram.
-Plot size is still 101 gigs.
-I have noticed it also helps create the plot faster, then selecting 32 buckets or leaving the selection at 0.

-Table 4 takes some time.

-After 7 tables are created it starts to “backpropogate” again tables 1-7.
-I think this is a double check Then it start a compression stage of each table manually 1-7

-Then it shows it’s completed- 101 gigs but nothing happens.
-At this stage it is transferring your 101 gigs of plot to your permanent drive area—takes a few minutes 5-10 minutes.
-It will delete all the files in your temp storage and there you go- 10 hrs. later.

 **Computer Hardware**